Order batching using an approximation for the distance travelled by pickers: Computational results

 With respect to reversal routing (where pickers/trolleys can reverse direction after traversing only part of one or more subaisles) it is clear from the distance approximation developed above that at no stage did we attempt to account for reversal in a subaisle.
 For this reason we would expect the quality of the routing to be poorer than for the no-reversal case.
 However there may be computational advantages in using our distance approximation approach to batch orders for reversal routing.

 Considering Table~\ref{table2} we can see that the percentage deviations values are worse than for no-reversal routing.
-For five of the larger problems that are not solved to proven optimality in Table~\ref{table1} we obtain better solutions (as indicated by negative percentage deviations).
+For five of the larger problems that are not solved to proven optimality by the optimal approach we obtain better solutions (as indicated by negative percentage deviations).
 Over all the test problems considered the average percentage deviation for reversal routing was 1.70\%.
 The average computation time was 272.8+2.6=275.4 seconds.
-This compares with an average computation time in Table~\ref{table1} of 4116.9 seconds.
-So for the test problems examined the distance approximation approach presented in this paper requires only $100(275.2/4116.9)= 6.7\%$ of the time required by \cite{valle2017}, but gives solutions on average 1.70\% worse when considering reversal routing.
+This compares with an average computation time of 4116.9 seconds for the optimal approach.
+So for the test problems examined the distance approximation approach presented in this paper requires only $100(275.2/4116.9)= 6.7\%$ of the time required by the optimal approach, but gives solutions on average 1.70\% worse when considering reversal routing.
 Obviously there is a value judgement to be made here as to whether the significantly lower computation time outweighs the slightly longer routing distance.